navis-org/navis/README.md

 ## License:
 This code is under GNU GPL V3

+## TO-DOs:
+Navis is a generalization of [pymaid](https://github.com/schlegelp/pyMaid) and some of the code is still being refactored.
+Basic functionality is implemented but there are still some TO-DOs:

+- [ ] update example notebooks and docs
+- [ ] update Cytoscape interface
+- [ ] update Blender interface to Blender 2.8
+- [ ] write new tests

 ## References:
 NAVis implements or provides interfaces with algorithms described in: